musicgad/musicgad/README.md

 - 👋 Hi, I’m @musicgad
 - 👀 I’m interested in renewable energy in general and specifically in hydrogen & Ammonia production and utilisation.
 - 🌱 I’m currently learning about energy sector entrepreneurship
-- 💞️ I’m looking to collaborate on the services I offer as a freelancer, which are: Systems Engineering, Defence EMC consultancy & R&D Project Management.
+- 💞️ I’m looking to collaborate on the services I offer as a freelancer, which are: Systems Engineering, Defence EMC consultancy and R&D Project Management.
 - 📫 Please contact me at gad@tekstones.com

 <!---